ammar-homaida-statistics/easystatisticsacademy/inference/power-sample-size/sample-size-for-proportion/index.md

 ---
 layout: default
-title: Precision vs Detectability
+title: Sample Size for a Proportion
-description: Learn the difference between estimating parameters precisely and detecting effects statistically, and understand how sample size influences both goals.
+description: Learn how sample-size requirements are determined when estimating or testing population proportions and percentages.
-permalink: /inference/power-sample-size/precision-vs-detectability/
+permalink: /inference/power-sample-size/sample-size-for-proportion/
 sidebar: false
 ---